sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure.md

 - For each ADM2:
   - Calculate impact for each RP (RPx_impact)
-  - Calculate EAI from all RP_impact
+  - Calculate EAI from all RPx_impact

 - Aggregate ADM2 values to ADM1 and ADM0 according to criteria